cekerholic/Gridkoo/readme.md

 # Gridkoo - A simple SCSS/Compass Grid plugin
+THIS PROJECT IS NOT MAINTAINED ANYMORE!
 This is a simple SCSS plugin to easily create grid system in your project.

 ## Usage